CoderDojo-Content/Beginner-NodeJS/en/your-first-api.md

 1. In the Javascript tutorials you used an api, But now you are going to create one!
 2. To make an api you are going to have to add a new _route_, a route is the stuff after the / at the end of a URL.
 It tells the web server what you want to access.
-Add this into your server file\( Just before the listen function \):
+Add this into your server file\( main.js \), Just before the listen function:

    ```js
     var number = 0;